zamfi/cca-programming-electronics-spring-2018/hw/week2.md

     This code neither uses a loop nor repeats the `line` function many times -- yet it still draws many lines.
 Reflect on that for a moment.

     **Assignment**:

     a.
 Modify the code so that the start point of every line is the center of the canvas.

     b.
 Modify the code so that the end point of every line is in the top-right quadrant of the canvas.

-    d.  **Challenge**: Modify the code so that the [stroke color](https://p5js.org/reference/#/p5/stroke) of each line depends on its start point's `x` coordinate, or (for extra challenge!) its length.
+    c.  **Challenge**: Modify the code so that the [stroke color](https://p5js.org/reference/#/p5/stroke) of each line depends on its start point's `x` coordinate, or (for extra challenge!) its length.
 Variables may be helpful!

 3.  **Fading circles**.
 Start with this code that draws pastel-colored circles to the screen: